etijskens/et-micc/LINKS.rst

 * `Python static analysis tools <https://luminousmen.com/post/python-static-analysis-tools>`_
 * `Leverage Sublime project folders to ease your work <https://storiesinmypocket.com/articles/leverage-sublime-project-folders-ease-your-work/>`_
 * `Deep dive into how pyenv actually works by leveraging the shim design pattern <https://mungingdata.com/python/how-pyenv-works-shims/>`_
+* `Explore binaries using this full-featured Linux tool <https://opensource.com/article/21/1/linux-radare2?utm_medium=Email&utm_campaign=weekly&sc_cid=7013a0000026SeIAAU>`_
+* `How to write a configuration file in python <https://towardsdatascience.com/from-novice-to-expert-how-to-write-a-configuration-file-in-python-273e171a8eb3>`_
+* `How to automatically set up a development machine with Ansible <https://stribny.name/blog/ansible-dev/>`_

+git and other VCS

 * `9 useful tricks of git branch <https://gitbetter.substack.com/p/9-useful-tricks-of-git-branch-you>`_
 * `gitutor <https://github.com/artemisa-mx/gitutor>`_
+* `Git Commands to Live By - The cheat sheet that goes beyond Git basics <https://medium.com/better-programming/git-commands-to-live-by-349ab1fe3139>`_
 * `Things You Want to Do in Git and How to Do Them <https://stu2b50.dev/posts/things-you-wante9665>`_
 * `Helpful git commands for beginners <https://dev.to/s2engineers/helpful-git-commands-for-beginners-40bm>`_
+* `understanding git: commits are snapshots not diffs <https://github.blog/2020-12-17-commits-are-snapshots-not-diffs/>`_
+* `Pijul, a sound and fast distributed version control system based on a mathematical theory of asynchronous work. <https://nest.pijul.com/pijul/pijul>`_
+* `Getting The Most Out Of Git <https://www.smashingmagazine.com/2021/02/getting-the-most-out-of-git/?utm_source=tldrnewsletter>`_

 Development environment, developement workflow
 ----------------------------------------------